BUMBALORD/photoBlog/README.md

 # photoBlog

 A personal photo blog.

+Made as an elegant way to link to my art and photography that I want attached to my personal site.

-In progress.
+In progress...